doordeck/docs/docs/cloud-api/authentication.md

 | given_name         | No                     | String                                                                                        | User's given name                                                          |
 | picture            | No                     | URI                                                                                           | User's profile picture                                                     |

-Authentication tokens can be issued directly by Doordeck using the [login](./account/login-v2.md) endpoint or by third-party application developers using pre-registered asymmetric authentication keys.
+Authentication tokens can be issued directly by Sentry Interactive using the [login](./account/login-v2.md) endpoint or by third-party application developers using pre-registered asymmetric authentication keys.